License retrieval of idle applications – Workstation Agent procedures

 Starting from OpenLM v3.1 there is a new method for further enhancing idle license identification and retrieval.
 This is referred to as retrieval through “Agent procedures”.
 This method is described in this document.

 OpenLM has been addressed by many customers in requests to enhance its license retrieval capabilities.
 These requests included:

 1. General purpose license retrieval, of licenses managed by any type of license server (not just for FlexLM).

 2. Conditional license retrieval (e.g.: “close idle application A only if application B is inactive”)

-3. Close idle applications of ‘Unmanaged’ licenses (licenses which are not managed by a license server that is queried by OpenLM)
+3. Close idle applications of ‘Unmanaged’ licenses (licenses that are not managed by a license server that is queried by OpenLM)

 OpenLM v3.1 and up provides a script-based, flexible, configurable mechanism to facilitate such requests and accommodate future scenarios.

 The following steps are required to configure the “Procedure” method for an application.
 For software suites like ArcGIS that use the same license for multiple applications (e.g. ArcMap, ArcCatalog, ArcGlobe), these steps will have to be repeated with the same idle time values for each application that you want to automatically release.

 1. If not previously done, Install the OpenLM Workstation Agent onto the workstation from OpenLM Download.
 This can be done either manually or deployed quietly.

 2. Towards the end of the installation process, the Agent Configuration dialog window opens.
 Type in the OpenLM server with which the Agent is required to connect, and click Apply.
 A similar option is available through the deployment flags when installing the Agent silently.